JakubPavlicek/DMS/README.md

 ## First steps

+1. Create the user.
-At first, you need to create the user.
-This is done by providing the name, email, and password to the /users endpoint.
+   - This is achieved by providing the name, email, and password to the /users endpoint.
-Secondly, you need to obtain the access token so that you can use the API.
+2. Obtain the access token so that you can use the API.
+   - This is achieved by providing the email and password to the /oauth2/token endpoint.
-After obtaining the access token, you will need to provide it in the header of each subsequent request.
+3. After obtaining the access token, you will need to provide it in the header of each subsequent request.

 ![First steps](API_first_steps.svg)